IBM-Bluemix-Docs/third-party/service-iam.md

 # Developing an authentication flow
 {: #step4-iam}

-When you define your offering, the Access Manage page in the resource management console lists your {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) client ID and secret, your service ID, and your API key.
+When you define your service, the Access Manage page in the resource management console lists your {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) client ID and secret, your service ID, and your API key.
 Now you're ready to use those values to develop an authentication flow.
 {:shortdesc}

 ## Before you begin
 {: #iam-pre-reqs}

-Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver an integrated billing service.
+Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver your service.

 ## Derive your IAM redirect URI
 {: #redirect-uri}

-When you define your service in the resource management console, you generate a Client ID, but note that you likely don't have a Redirect URI at the time.
-A Client ID that is set to false is created by IAM.
-Until you return to the resource management console with your Redirect URI, you won't have a true Client ID.
+When you define your service in the resource management console, you generate a client ID, but note that you likely don't have a redirect URI at the time.
+A client ID that is set to false is created by IAM.
+Until you return to the resource management console with your redirect URI, you won't have a true client ID.

 The good news is that in the previous development step, you developed an OSB and hosted it (You probably saw IAM values in the sample broker code).
 The `redirect_uri` is usually the host url where the app lives with some additional url that can handle the authentication and authorization.